 Shared Lives carers are paid in a similar way to foster carers in that they are self-employed and are not taxed on their earnings.
 They are not paid by the hour and there is no “clocking on and clocking off”.
 In Shared Lives, everyone gets to contribute to real relationships and the goal is ordinary family life.

 Shared Lives in your area

-MacIntyre currently supports Shared Lives carers in Central Bedfordshire and in Warrington with specific focus on people with learning disabilities.
+MacIntyre currently supports Shared Lives carers in Central Bedfordshire, Essex and Warrington with specific focus on people with learning disabilities.
 Please use contact details listed below to ask any specific questions about Shared Lives in your area.

 Become a Shared Lives Carer

 Carers come from all family types and all walks of life – single people, couples, families with children.
 We match people who suit each other’s circumstances.
 We are looking for positive people who want to share their home and family with someone else.

 We provide you with full training and a support network, so you don’t need any experience.